 How to write an essay

-You might think you know how to write a good essay from your time at school but writing an essay at undergraduate level is a whole other ball game.
-Taking the time to properly plan your work can lead to higher grades, with lecturers welcoming a logical structure that clearly demonstrates your understanding of the subject.
+You might think you know how to write a good essay from your time at school but writing an essay at undergraduate level is a whole new ball game.
+Taking the time to properly plan your work can lead to higher marks, with lecturers welcoming a logical structure that clearly demonstrates your understanding of the subject.

-However, knowing where to begin and how to go about completing the assignment is not always easy - especially if you've not had to write at undergraduate level before and are still adjusting to university life.
+However, knowing where to begin and how to go about completing the assignment is not always easy - especially if you're still adjusting to university life and you haven't written at undergraduate level before.

 Mastering how to write an essay early on will also help you prepare for writing your dissertation in your final year.